CESNET/eInfra-docs/topics/compute/openstack/docs/how-to-guides/create-router.md

     Additional router configuration is available in [official CLI documentation](https://docs.openstack.org/python-openstackclient/train/cli/command-objects/router.html).

+    Also, refer to the [example of a router creation](https://gitlab.ics.muni.cz/cloud/g2/openstack-infrastructure-as-code-automation/-/blob/master/clouds/g2/ostrava/general/commandline/cmdline-demo.sh) is handled within creation of VM.

 ## Router External Gateway Assign

 If you have no gateway on you router, you can assign a new one.